CultivateHQ/cultivatarmobile/README.md

     * GPIO 21 to IN1 on the right ULN2003 controller
 1. Connect the positive (marked '+') pins on both ULN2003 controller to the positive terminal of the battery case.
 1. Connect the negative (marked '-') pins on both ULN2003 controller to the negative terminal of the battery case.

+Note that some motors appear to be wired in reverse; if you find one (or two) going the opposite way to expected then simply reverse the wiring to the controller.

 ## Configuration